apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

 .. class:: BWFSpec

    This holds a format specifier.
-It has the parsing logic for a specifier and if the constructor is passed a :class:`string_view` of a specifier, that will parse it and loaded into the class members.
+It has the parsing logic for a specifier and if the constructor is passed a :code:`std::string_view` of a specifier, that will parse it and loaded into the class members.
 This is useful to specialized implementations of :func:`bwformat`.

 .. function:: template<typename V> BufferWriter& bwformat(BufferWriter & w, BWFSpec const & spec, V const & v)